Approximate read: 3 minutes;

 Do a shorter workout

-Sometimes it’s a mental thing – for some reason, we always assume our workouts need to be one hour, and sometimes a one hour workout sounds just dreadful!
+Sometimes it’s a mental thing – for some reason, we always think, in our heads, that our workouts need to be one hour, and sometimes a one hour workout sounds just dreadful!
 But it really doesn’t have to be one hour!
 It can be 45 minutes.
 30 minutes.
-15. Don’t be afraid of a shorter workout, because a shorter workout still means you moved that day!
-It still means you did something active.
-Great job, you!
+Or 15.

 Go for a walk (outside!)

 Remember that our goal here is to MOVE, not to become olympic athletes.
 So if that means today you’re only going outside for a walk, that’s fantastic.
-You got some fresh air, you moved, and, if it’s sunny, you got some vitamin D. Oh and by the way, going outside is an incredible mood booster as well.
+You got some fresh air, you moved, and, if it’s sunny, you got some vitamin D.

 Ask yourself WHY